 Such genuineness is ideal.
 It goes far beyond the native endowment of detachment and disinterestedness that we possess in the pure desire to know.
 For it presupposes the accumulations of direct, introspective, and reflective insights that are needed to discriminate between issues.
 Some are momentous, some important, some secondary, some minor, some merely silly.
-Without due perspective and discrimination, the exercise of genuineness, as described above, results only in the earnest person with a remarkable flair for concentrating on the wrong questions.
+Without due perspective and discrimination, the exercise of genuineness, as described above, results only in the genuineness, as described above, results only in the genuineness person with a remarkable flair for concentrating on the wrong questions.

 Nor can perspective and discrimination be acquired without asking the significant questions.
-There is, then, a vicious circle to be broken, for we cannot become wise and discriminating without concentrating on the right questions, and we cannot select those questions unless we already are wise and discriminating.
+There is, then, a xis vicious circle to be broken, for we cannot become wise and discriminating without concentrating on the right questions, and we cannot select those questions without unless we are already are wise and discriminating.

-Still, vicious circles are logical entities, and development is a series of emergent leaps from the logic of one position to the logic of the next.
-Higher system as on the move, as operator, is not to be deduced from precepts and maxims alone, nor from inner impulses alone, nor from external circumstances alone.
+Still vicious circles are logical entities, and development is a series of emergent leaps from the logic of one position to the logic of the next.
+Higher system as mp on the move, as operator, is not to be deduced from precepts and maxims alone, nor from inner impulses alone, nor from external circumstances alone.
 It is a creative response that meets the requirements of all three in a concrete intelligible synthesis.
-Man is alive, sensitive, intelligent, reasonable.
-Nor is he an isclated monad.
-His development is a movement from the relative dependence of childhood to the relative autonomy of maturity.
-And as he develops, the content of the analogous requirement of genuineness-for-him shifts from the simple an an an an an ann an tha an tha an tha an t Tha an tha an an tha ann an tha an demand of the pure desire for detachment to an ever more intelligent, more wise, more self-reliant unfolding of that desire.
+Man is alive, sensitive, intelligent, consonable when develops, he maves from the relative dependence of childhood to the relation abonomy of maturity monad. reasonable.
+Nor is an isolated ston.
+His development is amovement from the relative dependence of childhood to the relative autonomy of maturity.
+And as he develops, the content of the shift analogous requirement of genuineness-for-him shifts from the simple demand of the pure desire for detachment to an ever more intelligent, more wise, more self-reliant unfolding of that desire.